jjurm/cssz-web/content/events/2025-05-15-summerbar.md

 The semester is winding down, and we know you’re busy with exams.
 Why not reward yourself with a **cold beer** and some **delicious BBQ** after a long day of studying?

-Whether you're relaxing with friends or looking to meet new people, the **Sumerbar** is the perfect place to celebrate summer.
+Whether you're relaxing with friends or looking to meet new people, the **Summerbar** is the perfect place to celebrate summer.

 ---